pjbiggs/Massey203311/Week8/Week8.md

 > plotQualityProfile(fnFs[[12]])
 > plotQualityProfile(fnRs[[1]])
 > plotQualityProfile(fnRs[[12]])

+# Note: You might see a warning the first time you
+#       run this code.  it indicates that there is a Warning
+#       but it's not worth worrying about right now.

 ```

 Here we have randomly picked sample 1 and sample 12.
 We are plotting the Phred quality scores for the Fastq reads for this sample (y-axis) against the sequencing cycle (x-axis).
 Clearly, we want our data to be as high quality as possible.
 The green line shows the median quality score at each position, and the orange lines shows the quartiles of the quality score distribution.
 The red line shows the scaled proportion of reads that extend to at least that position (this is more useful for other sequencing technologies, as Illumina reads are typically all the same length, hence the flat red line).
 Typical example plots look like the overleaf for the forward and reverse reads respectively for one of the samples: